Kraków: Parks and gardens

-The Planty Park is the best-known park in Kraków.
-It was established between 1822 and 1830 in place of the old city walls, forming a green belt around the Old Town.
-It consists of a chain of smaller gardens designed in various styles and adorned with monuments.
+The best-known park in Kraków is the Planty Park.
+Established between 1822 and 1830 in place of the old city walls, it forms a green belt around the Old Town and consists of a chain of smaller gardens designed in various styles and adorned with monuments.
 The park has an area of 21 ha and a length of 4 km, forming a scenic walkway popular with Cracovians.

-The Jordan Park founded in 1889 by Dr Henryk Jordan, was the first public park of its kind in Europe.
-The park built on the banks of the Rudawa river was equipped with running and exercise tracks, playgrounds, the swimming pool, amphitheatre, pavilions, and a pond for boat rowing and water bicycles.
-It is located on the grounds of a larger Kraków's Błonia Park.
-The less prominent Park Krakowski was founded in 1885 by Stanisław Rehman but has since been greatly reduced in size because of rapid real estate development.
-It was a popular destination point with many Cracovians at the end of the 19th century.
+Jordan Park, founded in 1889 by Henryk Jordan, was the first public park of its kind in Europe.
+Built on the banks of the Rudawa, the park was equipped with running and exercise tracks, playgrounds, a swimming pool, amphitheatre, pavilions, and a pond for boat rowing and water bicycles.
+It is located in the grounds of one of the city's larger parks, Błonia Park.
+The less prominent Park Krakowski, founded in 1885 by Stanisław Rehman, was a popular destination point for Cracovians at the end of the 19th century, but has since been greatly reduced in size because of rapid real estate development.